 On Thursday November 19, 2020, the Provincial Health Officer (PHO) instructed all individuals, places of work and businesses in BC to significantly reduce their level of social interactions and travel.
 The order is in effect from November 19, 2020 at midnight until further notice.
-The order was extended on February 5, 2021.
+Some amendments were made in March regarding outdoor gatherings and religious gatherings.

-- No social gatherings of any size with anyone other than your household or core bubble.
-This means no in-home or outdoor gatherings and playdates.
+- No indoor social gatherings of any size with anyone other than your household or core bubble.
+This means no in-home gatherings and playdates.

 - All events and community-based gatherings as defined in the PHO order – Gatherings and Events (PDF) are suspended.